TitusShachinSMR/recipeappspider/README.md

    - Enter your username and password to log in.
 #### else
 clone the reporsitory
-you can see the demo folder , which has all the files install node module, express, and run the program buy node app.js
+you can see the demo folder , which has all the files, now install node module, express, and run the program by node app.js

 #### 6. this is link for demo of the recipe app, click it